TelerikAcademy/Web-Services-and-Cloud/Teamwork/README.md

 -   Show the **commits logs** to confirm that team member have contributed

--   Optionally you might prepare a PowerPoint presentation (3-4 slides)
+-   Optionally you might prepare a presentation (4-5 slides)

 Please be **strict in timing**!
 Be **well prepared** for presenting maximum of your work for minimum time.
 Bring your own laptop.
 Test it preliminary with the multimedia projector.
 Open the project assets beforehand to save time.
 You have **5 minutes**, no more.